 As technology evolves at a rapid pace, the healthcare industry is transforming quickly along with it.
 Tech breakthroughs like IoT, advanced imaging, genomics mapping, artificial intelligence and machine learning are some of the key items re-shaping the space.
 The result is better patient care and health outcomes.
 To facilitate this shift to the next generation of healthcare services – and to deliver on the promise of improved patient care – organizations are adopting modern data technologies to support new use cases.

 We are a large company operating healthcare facilities across the US and employing over 20,000 people.
 Despite our size, we understand that we must be nimble and adapt fast to keep delivering cutting edge healthcare services.
-We only began leveraging big data about three years ago, we’ve grown fast and built out a significant big data stack, including Kafka, Impala and Spark Streaming deployments, among others.
+We only began leveraging big data about three years ago, we’ve grown fast and built out a significant modern data stack, including Kafka, Impala and Spark Streaming deployments, among others.
 Our focus here was always on the applications, developer needs and, ultimately, business value.

 We’ve built a number of innovative data apps on top of our growing data pipelines, providing great new services and insights for our customers and employees alike.
 During this process, though, we realized that it’s extremely difficult to manually troubleshoot and manage such data apps.
 We have a very developer-focused culture –the programmers are building the very apps that are ushering in the next generation of healthcare, and we put them front and center.
 We were concerned when we noticed these developers were sinking huge chunks of their time fixing and diagnosing failing apps, taking their focus away from creating new apps to drive core business value.

-Impala and Spark Streaming are two big data technologies that our developers increasingly employed to support next generation use cases.
+Impala and Spark Streaming are two modern data stack technologies that our developers increasingly employed to support next generation use cases.
 These two technologies are commonly used to build apps that leverage streaming data, which is prevalent in our industry.
 Unfortunately, both Impala and Spark Streaming are difficult to manage.
 Apps built with these two were experiencing frequent slowdowns and intermittent crashes.
 Spark Streaming, in particular, was very hard to even monitor.

 Our key data apps were not performing the way we expected and our programmers were wasting tons of time trying to troubleshoot them.
 When we deployed Unravel Data, it changed things swiftly, providing new insights into aspects of our data apps we previously had no visibility of and drastically improving app performance.